Residence Agreement 2014-15

 It is a condition precedent of this agreement that students living in DeCew, Earp, Vallee and Lowenberger have a meal contract.
 Please see food services information for rates, meal plan options and policies.
 No tableware or equipment may be removed from or taken out of the Residence dining halls.
-The university meal plan does not provide for meals during the Winter Break between Fall and Winter terms nor the February Reading Break.
+The university meal plan does not provide for meals during the Winter Break between Fall and Winter terms and limited service during the Spring and Fall Reading Breaks.
 Dining hall hours are subject to change.
 Hours of operation are posted in advance.

 If the student has a special dietary need the student must, as part of applying for Residence, identify those needs in specific terms in order that the University may determine whether or not such dietary needs can be met at any particular Residence and/or by the University.
 It will be assumed by the University that if no such special dietary needs are disclosed or identified that the student will be satisfied with the standard food items offered under its meal plans.